5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 First Aid Shock

-Anaphylactic shock, also known as anaphylaxis, is a severe and potentially life-threatening allergic reaction that occurs rapidly after exposure to an allergen.
-An allergen is a substance that can trigger an allergic reaction in individuals who are sensitive or allergic to it.
+Anaphylactic shock, known as anaphylaxis, is a severe and potentially life-threatening allergic reaction that occurs rapidly after exposure to an allergen.
+An allergen is a substance that triggers an allergic reaction in individuals who are sensitive or allergic to it.
 Anaphylactic shock is considered a medical emergency and requires immediate attention and treatment.

 • Itchy skin